mysqljs/mysql/Readme.md

 establishing a new connection.
 Once terminated, an existing connection object cannot be re-connected by design.

-This logic will also be part of connection pool support once I add that to this library.
+With Pool, disconnected connections will be removed from the pool freeing up space for a new connection to be created on the next getConnection call.

 ## Escaping query values